euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 The Timelock has a hard-coded minimum delay of 2 days, which is the least amount of notice possible for a governance action.
 Each proposed action will be published at a minimum of 2 days in the future from the time of announcement.
 Major upgrades, such as changing the risk system, may have a 14 day delay.

-The Timelock is controlled by the governance module; pending and completed governance actions can be monitored on the Timelock Dashboard.
+The Timelock is controlled by the governance module; pending and completed governance actions can be monitored via the Timelock.

 ## Guardian